Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ## locationsDisplayed

-Use this API to send a location \(mbox\) display notification to configured Target server.
-This API should be invoked for a prefetched mbox, after the mbox content is retrieved using [retrieveLocationContent API](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#retrieve-location-content-requests).
-If no previous prefetch request is made and the mbox content is retrieved using `retrieveLocationContent` API, then calling this API does not trigger a notification request to the Target server.
+Use this API to send a location \(mbox\) display notification to the configured Target server.
+This API should be invoked for a prefetched mbox after the mbox content is retrieved using the `retrieveLocationContent` API.
+If no previous prefetch request is made, and the mbox content is retrieved using the `retrieveLocationContent` API, calling this API does not trigger a notification request to the Target server.

 {% hint style="warning" %}
-Do not use this API with the deprecated [loadRequests](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference-deprecated#load-target-requests).
-For a prefetched mbox, on calling the deprecated `loadRequests` API, mbox display notification is internally sent to the Target server by the SDK.
+Do not use this API with the deprecated [loadRequests](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference-deprecated#load-target-requests) API.
+For a prefetched mbox, after calling the deprecated `loadRequests` API, the mbox display notification is sent internally to the Target server by the SDK.
 {% endhint %}

 {% tabs %}